The number of varieties in a family which contain a rational point: Introduction

 where

 \end{conjecture}

 Note that in the case where $X = \PP^n$, we conjecture a positive answer to the question posed by Serre in \cite{Ser90}.
 One can prove this conjecture in some simple cases.

 \begin{theorem} Conjecture \ref{conj:Serre} holds if $\br \subset \Br X$. \end{theorem} \begin{proof} As $\br \subset \Br X$, there exists a finite set of places $S$ of $F$ such that $X(F_v)_\br = X(F_v)$ for all $v \not \in S$.
-Moreover $X(F_v)_\br \subset X(F_v)$ is open and closed for $v \in S$ and $\Delta_X(\br)=0$.
-Our assumptions on $X$ imply that its rational points are equidistribution in the sense of Peyre (see \cite[\S 3]{Pey95}).
+Moreover, $\Delta_X(\br)=0$ and $X(F_v)_\br \subset X(F_v)$ is open and closed for all $v \in S$.
+Our assumptions on $X$ imply that its rational points are equidistributed.
 As we are simply counting those rational points on $X$ which satisfy a finite list of well-behaved $v$-adic conditions, the asymptotic formula follows from \cite[Prop.~3.3]{Pey95}. \end{proof}

 The language of virtual Artin representations (see \S \ref{sec:virtual_Artin}) provides a useful formalism to describe the factors appearing in this conjecture.
 Namely in the setting of Conjecture \ref{conj:Serre}, the virtual Artin representation of interest is